blgn4/fitCompete/README.md

 by providing L or M or H tag for each feature.
 Thus, every user is tagged with a 9 letter string.
 All the users with similar tags are considered to be similar.

+Also, when a user selects another user to compete with from the UI, a stream is generated for the two users with 1000 data points per second.
+This stream is processed in spark streaming to compute the average heart-rate and pace over a 3-seconds window.
+The average heart-rate is computed for a 3sec window in-order to smoothen the variations in the randomly generated values and the pace is computed by considering the total steps taken for the past 3 seconds and by considering a step to be approximately equal to 2.5 feet.

 ##Technologies Used